LBCrion/sfwbar/doc/sfwbar.rst

 located in the same directory as the config file.
 The name of the css file can be also specified using ``-c`` option.

+Sfwbar can be restarted and configuration reloaded by sending a SIGHUP signal to the sfwbar process (i.e. `killall -SIGHUP sfwbar`).

 The config file consists of the following top level sections:

 Placer